The services we supply, across southern Africa, include but are not limited to:

 Awareness of global environmental issues such as climate change, resource scarcity, species loss and habitat degradation has never been greater due to advances in technology that allow us to map, record and model change, and make the resulting information available to decision makers and broader society.

-Intact ecosystems provide a range of ecosystem services from global change.
+Intact ecosystems provide a range of ecosystem services from which people derive benefits.
 Effective management of ecosystems is critical for ensuring the continued supply of these services and enhancing the resilience of both the environment and vulnerable communities.